Homemade slime has been a huge craze lately.

 If you’re like me and have a child that doesn’t like getting messy, or doesn’t like the feel of slime, they can still enjoy the activity.

 Put the slime in a zippered bag and let them squish and explore it that way.
 (This is the way my son opted to play with the slime.)
 It is still a fun sensory experience.

 Your slime will last at least a week if stored in a zippered bag.

 - The liquid starch recipe above makes enough for 2 kids to have a fair amount to play with.

 - Elmer’s glue worked best for us, but dollar store glue also worked.
 Just be sure to use a new bottle (the glue must be runny).
 We had a bottle of dollar store glue that had gotten thick, and it was a complete slime fail.

 - Think you have a slime fail?
 Check out these tips to fix slime fails from Fun at Home with Kids.

 If your child loves playing with slime, they will love making their own.

-This googly eye slime was our first attempt at liquid starch slime recipe, and we are hooked!
-I’m looking forward to coming up with more in the future.
+This googly eye slime was our first attempt at liquid starch slime recipe.

 Check out these other fun ideas: